KhiopsML/khiops-doc/docs/setup/visualization.md

 ## Simplifying Data Visualization

-Welcome to the Khiops Visualization page, our plug-in to facilitate an in-depth exploration of your data.
+Welcome to the Khiops Visualization page, our value proposition to facilitate an in-depth exploration of your data.
 It offers an intuitive visualization of all analysis results, ensuring a streamlined interpretation of discovered patterns.
 Dive deeper into your data, leveraging the outstanding capabilities of Khiops, such as variable encoding, feature engineering, and parsimonious training.

-## Download Khiops Visualization
+## Download the Khiops Visualization Desktop Application

-The visualization tool is available as a standalone application.
+The visualization tool is available as a standalone desktop application.
 You can find all versions on the [the following link][repo-visu] or download the latest stable version below:

 [repo-visu]: https://github.com/khiopsrelease/kv-release/releases